ugate/templeo/jsdocp/tutorial/1-basics.md

 // initiates a read with new parameters: { param2: 789 }
 ${ await include`second/item ${ new URLSearchParams({ param2: 789 }) }` }
 // 3rd include:
-// uses last cached "second/item" content from 2nd include
+// uses last cached "second/item" content from 2nd include with same params/values
-${ await include`second/item` }
+${ await include`second/item ${ new URLSearchParams({ param2: 789 }) }` }

 // includes can even be combined
-// Each pair of partial name and parameter expression are handled independently from one another.
+// Each pair of partial name and parameter expression are handled independently from one another
+// e.g. first/item with param1=456 and second/item with env=TEST are independent from one another
 ${ await include`first/item ${ new URLSearchParams(it.my1stParams) } second/item ${ { env: 'TEST' } }` }
 ```